Pedro Nuñez de Villavicencio

-Pedro Nuñez de Villavicencio (1635–1700) was a Spanish painter of the Baroque period.

-He was born and died in Seville.
-Trained by Murillo.
-Was named a knight of the order of San Juan.
-With the order he performed duties in Malta, where he met Mattia Preti.
-Returning to Spain, along with Murillo, he helped establish the Academia de Seville.
+Pedro Nuñez de Villavicencio (1635–1700) was a Spanish Baroque painter.
+He was born in Seville in 1635.
+He was trained by Murillo.
+He was named a knight of the order of San Juan.
+As a knight of the order, he performed duties in Malta, where he met Mattia Preti.
+When he returned to Spain, along with Murillo, he helped establish the Academia de Seville.
 When Murillo died, he traveled to Madrid.
+He died in Seville in 1700.